 The UK has a world-class higher education sector, with all universities and colleges quality assessed through robust systems.
 The TEF builds on this by identifying and rewarding excellence in undergraduate teaching and student outcomes, in addition to the high standards of academic quality already required.

-These pages relate to the fourth year of TEF awards.
+These pages relate to the fourth year of TEF awards, for which results will be announced in summer 2019.

 Transition from provider-level to subject-level TEF